vonoelv/bookmate-test-project/README.md

 ## <a name="Description">Description</a>
-The test project consists of WebUI, API and mobile tests.
+The test project consists of WebUI, API and mobile(android) tests.